DataDog/datadog-cloudformation-resources/datadog-monitors-monitor-handler/docs/monitoroptions.md

 #### NewGroupDelay

 Time (in seconds) to skip evaluations for new groups.
 For example, this option can be used to skip evaluations for new hosts while they initialize.
-Must be a non negative integer
+Must be a non negative integer.

 _Required_: No